• Skip to primary navigation

 • White Vinegar – This may seem like an unusual ingredient in the recipe list, but the vinegar reacts with the baking powder to create air bubbles in the batter.
 This helps the shortcakes to rise high and have a light and fluffy texture.

-• Turbinado Sugar – There’s no need to go out of your way to buy it just for this recipe, but if you keep a raw sugar like turbinado or demerara in your pantry, sprinkle a tiny bit over the shortcakes before baking.
+• Demerara Sugar – There’s no need to go out of your way to buy it just for this recipe, but if you keep a raw sugar like demerara in your pantry, sprinkle a tiny bit over the shortcakes before baking.
 It will give the tops of the cakes a bit of sweet crunch!
+Turbinado sugar will work too.

 How to Make Macerated Strawberries